Robbery call leads to discovery of game room in old church

 HARRIS COUNTY, Texas (KTRK) -- Instead of praise and worship, a former church building appears to have been converted into an illegal game room operation, according to Harris County Sheriff's deputies.

-District 1 deputies were originally called to the 800 block of Turney Drive in the Aldine Farms subdivision to respond to a robbery report early Sunday morning.
+District 1 deputies were originally called to the 800 block of Turney Drive in the Airline Farms subdivision to respond to a robbery report early Sunday morning.

 They found eight-liner machines and other games inside the building, according to Harris County Sheriff's Captain John Shannon.